 WSSU will comply with The Family Educational Rights and Privacy Act (FERPA) as it may be amended from time to time.
+WSSU will comply with The Family Educational Rights and Privacy Act (FERPA) as it may be amended.
 No information or documentation referring to a student's academic or personal life may be released to any party outside the university without the expressed written consent of the student.
 Any request from a current student, former student or graduate to release information to a third party must be made in writing and include the student's signature.
 Students also have the right to inspect and review their own official records, except letters of recommendation.